th0rz05/Wali/README.md

 - The 5x6 or 8x9 board is represented as 2d list with numbers where 0 represents empty cell, 1 represents white pieces and 2 represents black pieces.

 - The number of pieces for each player is represented with a simple number.
-In phase 1 this number represent the number of pieces in the reserve and in phase 2 represents the number of pieces on the board.
+In phase 1 this number represents the number of pieces in the reserve and in phase 2 represents the number of pieces on the board.

 - The current turn is represented with `whiteturn` or `blackturn`